Consideration of Bill, not amended in the Public Bill Committee

 I welcome the Bill, but disagree with the Minister in that I do not think it is a silver bullet, because people join our armed forces and are retained for reasons not only to do with work-life balance, but because of pay and other things such as career breaks, which other armed forces in the world offer, enabling people to leave the armed forces and then come back.
 That does two things: it gives the expertise that those individuals have learned in the armed forces to business, charity and other sectors, and brings a wealth of knowledge back into the armed forces, which is needed.
 Career breaks are not unusual in the United States and other countries.
 This Bill is a start in terms of flexible working, but I hope that that will develop through career breaks and other initiatives.

 Some countries make far better use of reservists for that same reason.
 They bring their armed forces skills into civilian life and vice versa.
-Some countries’ armed forces have huge numbers of reservists making up their ranks, as opposed to UK armed forces which have only a very small amount.
+Some countries’ armed forces have huge numbers of reservists making up their ranks, as opposed to UK armed forces which have only a very small number.

 The hon.
 Lady makes a good point; reservists do add something, but I am talking about regular members of the armed forces being able to leave for a certain period of time on the understanding that they will come back.
 In the United States, many on senior military courses leave to do doctorates or work in business and do other things and then come back into the armed forces, and doing that is not seen as a black mark against their career; on the contrary, it is seen as enhancing both the armed forces and those individuals’ careers.